Supreme Court justices appear skeptical of effort to remove Trump from a state ballot

 The case was brought by Norma Anderson, who watched intruders storm the U.S. Capitol three years ago on television, from her home in Colorado.

-"They're trying to overthrow the government is what I was thinking," Anderson recalled.
+"They're trying to overthrow the government is what I was thinking," Anderson recalled before Thursday's oral arguments.

 Anderson, 91, is a Republican.
 She was the first woman to lead the Colorado House of Representatives, and later, the state Senate.
 She said taking part in the lawsuit is her way of protecting democracy.